iamabhishekchakraborty/FlaskApp/README.md

     git ls-files --stage (just to verify the chmod changes) git push -u origin <test branch>
     ```
-4. deploy changes to app engine(gcp) when latest commit to master branch is pushed
+4. deploy docker image to site servers

 # Set up Jenkins on Google Compute Engine so that it will be available on static IP
 Steps to create GCE Virtual Machine